terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 remove_files=0
 ```
-#### When enabled media items will be deleted based on DateCreated; played state will be ignored:
+#### When enabled, media items will be deleted based on DateCreated; played state will be ignored:
 ```python
 #----------------------------------------------------------#
 # CAUTION!!!
 CAUTION!!!
 CAUTION!!!
 CAUTION!!!
 CAUTION!!!